 AXI mode operates using slave and master logic with the master initiating transactions, and the slave responding to transactions.
 Master logic in the fabric FPGA can initiate commands to slave NAPs on NoC rows, which send the commands to slave endpoints such as GDDR6, DDR4, PCIe, and the FCU.
 Similarly, slave user logic in the FPGA fabric can respond to transactions from a master NAP on a column of the NoC sent by the PCIe or FCU endpoints.
 Additionally, this mode is used to send transactions from FPGA fabric user logic to other endpoints in the FPGA fabric that may or may not be located on the same row or column of the NoC.
+Generally, AXI mode follows the AXI-4 standard, but there is a limit of 16 for burst length on a single transaction.
 For more details on AXI transactions, see the AMBA AXI Protocol Specification.